-When you apply for Rose City Track Club, you may request a certain coach, or we will place you with who we think would be a good fit based on your goals.
-You and your coach will start by setting up a one-on-one meeting to talk about your running history, where you’re at with running now, and discuss short term and long term goals for the year.
-From there, you’ll receive a training schedule based on your next goal race.
-You’re encouraged to check in on a regular basis with your coach via email or phone, as well as sharing a training log.
-Following your goal race, you and your coach will touch base, evaluate how everything went, schedule rest/recovery time as needed, then start planning for your next goal and receive a new training schedule (and so on throughout the year).
-The coaches welcome your feedback and are always open to making changes.
-No schedule is set in stone.
-You’ll have the opportunity to touch base in person with your coach once per week at the team track sessions.
-Greg will generally be at the Tuesday night session and Liz will typically be at both Tues PM/Wed AM sessions.
+When you join Rose City Track Club, you may opt for personal coaching with one of our running coaches.
+You and your coach will start by setting up a one-on-one meeting to review your running history, where you’re at with running now, and discuss short term and long term goals for the year.
+From there, you’ll receive a personalized training schedule throughout the year tailored toward your goals.
+Athletes are encouraged to check in on a regular basis with their coach via email or phone, as well as update their provided shared training log.
+Athletes will have the opportunity to touch base with their coach in person at the weekly team track sessions, as well as via email and phone.
+Greg leads the Tuesday night track session in Beaverton and Liz leads the Wednesday morning track session in Portland.

 Mitchell’s coaching resume includes 10 years as a cross country and track coach at Linfield College in McMinnville, OR.
 From 2006-2009, Mitchell was assistant cross country coach at Linfield before being promoted to associate head coach in 2010, a position he held until his departure in 2016.
 Prior to joining Linfield’s staff, he spent four years coaching cross country and track at Rampart High School in Colorado Springs, CO.
 Both his boys and girls cross country squads enjoyed success, with the boys winning consecutive 5A regional championships in 2004 and 2005.
 Before becoming a head coach in Colorado, Mitchell spent time as an assistant at Gresham and McMinnville High Schools here in Oregon.